Fast-CGI for RESTful Endpoints

 multiple Fast-CGI programs simultaneously, each with a different

 handler name.
-For example, one handler may provide
+For example, one handler may provide word definitions,

-Each handler has its own request queue managed by the webserver.
+its own request queue managed by the webserver.

 This flexibility means you can design your Sheerpower web applications